Teacher Raises $80,000 To Buy Each Student In Her School A New Bike

 “I made a really conscious effort to watch their faces and let it soak in and imprint in my brain when those tarps went up,” she told TODAY.
 “It was that moment I’ve been waiting for seven months.”

-Katie, 34, teaches first grade at a school where most of the children live in poverty.
+Katie, 34, teaches first grade in an area that many of the students live in poverty.
 Last year, a student told her that he really wanted a bike for his birthday but his parents just could afford it.
-Truthfully, she couldn’t afford to give him one either.
+Truthfully, she couldn’t afford to give him one, either.
 That’s when she came up with the idea to start a fundraiser to get all the kids in her school their very own bike.

 “I started thinking about all the other kids who might not have bikes.
 We take a lot for granted and we forget that there’s a large category of kids out there who don’t have bikes,” Blomquist said.
 “That was such a large piece of my childhood memories, and I immediately thought, ‘oh, they’re not getting that!'”